al00014/Dr_xiao_lin.github.io/about/myCV.md

 - Epidemiological modeling, with a focus on causal inference design and modeling methods
 - Literature review and synthesis, with a focus on Bayesian meta-analysis methods

+## Package development:
+1. An R package to evaluate burden of disease for the local data, yielding DALY metric mainly. https://github.com/al00014/LBOD
+2. An easy version of method to calculate life expectancy, based on mortality data. https://github.com/al00014/HealthExpectancy

 ## Languages

 - English (Fluent)